 The second question is -where you should invest your money.
-You should have a well-diversified portfolio of equity stocks and other capital assets to be able to outperform inflation by a large margin and create wealth.
-You should also consider investing in tax-saving investing options to enjoy the benefits of tax-free growth and compounding.
+You should have a well-diversified portfolio of equity stocks and other capital assets to outperform inflation by a large margin and create wealth.
+You should also consider investing in tax-saving options to enjoy tax-free growth and compounding benefits.

-There are five types of FIRE Movement that you can explore:
+There are five types of FIRE Movement (Financial Independence Retire Early) that you can explore:

-- Regular FI: It can be related to traditional retirement where one saves enough to meet the expenses associated with current lifestyle.
+- Regular FI: It can be related to traditional retirement, where one saves enough to meet the expenses associated with the current lifestyle.

 - Fat FI: It is about having enough investment where you aim to have a higher standard of living post-retirement than your current lifestyle.